 The Khaki represents a faithful rendition of the original field watches and it is certainly one of the best vintage field watches on this list.
 Indeed, both the dimensions and design pay homage to those military watches worn by soldiers in the early 20th century.

-It’s small and sleek at under 40 millimetres.
+It’s small and sleek at under 40 millimeters.
 The white lacquered hour and minute hands are infilled with Super-LumiNova, a faux retro lume.
 The green NATO strap is fastened by a stainless steel buckle.
 NATO straps were originally developed by the British Ministry of Defence and are quick-drying, hard-wearing, and lightweight.

 With its streamlined stainless steel case and black dial, the Khaki is understated and efficient-looking, perfect for the no-frills outdoors lifestyle.
 It would fit under a shirt cuff no problem too, if you wanted to wear it at the office or out for the evening.
-It’s also water-resistant to 50 metres, so can be worn swimming in shallow depths.
+It’s also water-resistant to 50 meters, so can be worn swimming in shallow depths.

-The Hamilton Khaki is one of the best value field watches on our list and absolutely punches above its price-point.
+The Hamilton Khaki is one of the best value field watches on our list and absolutely punches above its price point.